 Search results will bring up the image in question, along with similar photos—as mentioned above.
 Google recognition technology detects details in the picture, like faces or objects, letting you browse through like-images.

 The only negative thing about the search results is that the images can have little in common with the original.
 That may not matter to some.
 However, if you have a bulk workload or limited time, it could slow you down.

 There’s an app you can purchase through your Android on Google Play strictly for reverse image searches.
 So, if you do a lot of searches through your phone rather than a desktop, this may come in handy.

 Pros of Google Reverse Image Search:

-- Google offers a reverse image search app through Google Play for Android devices
+- Google Reverse Image Search offers a reverse image search app through Google Play for Android devices.

-- A wide variety of filters and functions are available, including similar images
+- A wide variety of filters and functions are available through Google Reverse Image Search, including similar images.

-- There are a variety of ways to search photos, making it simple to use
+- There are a variety of ways to search photos on Google Reverse Image Search, making it simple to use.

 Cons of Google Reverse Image Search:

-- Search results can be too plentiful and hard to weed out at times
+- Google Reverse Image Search search results can be too plentiful and hard to weed out at times.